rodneymanor/Gen-C-A/docs/unification-status.md

 ## Deployment Checklist
 - [x] Set `BACKEND_INTERNAL_URL` (or `BACKEND_URL`) in the serverless environment to point to the canonical backend.
-- [ ] Confirm `npm run smoke:prod` succeeds against the deployed base.
+- [x] Confirm `npm run smoke:prod` (manual curl suite) succeeds against the deployed base.
 - [ ] Monitor logs for `x-served-by` (once added) to ensure requests are served by backend.

 ## Notes / Risks
 - Some legacy TypeScript errors remain in the repo; they do not affect the shims but should be addressed as part of service migration.
 - Collections endpoints require a real user id/token; smoke tests will show 404/401 when using placeholders.
+- Firestore still needs the composite index referenced in backend logs for Notes list queries; create the index via the Firebase console link surfaced in `/api/notes` failures.